What are the different types of psoriasis?

 This type of inflammatory psoriasis covers most of the body in a red, peeling, extremely painful rash that looks as if it has been caused by a burn.

 Unlike symptoms of the types of psoriasis that are usually mild, symptoms of erythrodermic psoriasis tend to be very serious.
 They may include a combination of the following:

 - skin that peels off in sheets

 - skin that looks as if it has been burned

 - swelling in feet or ankles

 People with erythrodermic psoriasis are often hospitalized.
 Unlike in cases of mild or moderate psoriasis, topical creams are not the first line of treatment.
 Instead, most people with erythrodermic psoriasis need drugs that affect the whole body.

-Most types of psoriasis tend to be mild to moderate except erythrodermic psoriasis, which can be a life-threatening medical emergency.
+Most types of psoriasis tend to be mild to moderate.
+This exception is erythrodermic psoriasis, which can be a life threatening medical emergency.